RohanVashisht1234/carbonizer/README.md

-# Welcome to Carbonizer VS Code Extension
+# Welcome to Carbonizer

-## This is a syntax highlighter for the Carbon programming lanugage.
+## This is a syntax highlighter for the Carbon programming lanugage. for sublime text and vscode